PART: Pre-trained Authorship Representation Transformer: Related work

 \subsection{Authorship}

 The act of writing is inherently influenced by the person performing it.
-Their beliefs, knowledge, mannerisms among others, if the document is sufficiently extensive, impact the contents of any given piece.
+Their beliefs, knowledge, mannerisms among others impact the contents of any given piece if the document is sufficiently extensive.
 Following this assumption, we determine authorship as a heterogeneous set of identifiable features of the text that uniquely belong to an author.
-Authorship attribution, for instance, tries to relate these stylistic features to the author, while authorship profiling aims to determine the traits of an author by analyzing their written texts~\cite{Stamatatos2009Mar}.
+Authorship attribution, for instance, tries to relate these stylistic features to the author~\cite{Stamatatos2009Mar}.
 Many areas of research have vested interest in determining authorship.
 For example linguistics, forensics or history focus on this task from different points of view~\cite{juola2008authorship}, and they could benefit from an accurate automated model of authorship.
 When attribution is considered, two features of text are typically used: content and the style~\cite{sundararajan2018represents}.
-Computers can easily identify manually extracted stylometric features such as word choice and frequency, punctuation or sentence length among others~\cite{sari2018topic}, numerical features that can be plugged into a machine learning approach such as an ensemble~\cite{custodio2018each}.
+Computers can easily identify manually extracted stylometric features such as word choice and frequency, punctuation or sentence length among others~\cite{sari2018topic}, building sets of representative characteristics that can be plugged into a machine learning approach such as an ensemble~\cite{custodio2018each}, aiming to discover differentiating features.

-Applications of authorship attribution can proliferate in may domains, for example, in literature.
+Applications of authorship attribution can proliferate in many domains, for example, in literature.
 In recent works, a LDA-Transformer neural network architecture was applied to Chinese poetry to identify authorship~\cite{ai2021lda}.
 Russian literacy is also treated~\cite{fedotova2022authorship}, with a comparison between several popular methods ranging from classical machine learning models fed with features to deep learning recurrent neural networks or transformers.
 More complex techniques can be applied to attribution, such is the case of Dynamic Authorship Attribution (DynAA)~\cite{custodio2021stacked}, where heterogeneous sources are merged with a stack of classifiers to improve the attribution of authorship.